adko-source/RobotApp/README.md

   - Expected ending coordinates and direction (0 3 W)
 - Optional obstacles (OBSTACLE 2 3)

-The app simulates robot movements based on the instructions and outputs the results to the console.
+The app moves a robot inside of a grid based on the instructions and outputs the results to the console.

 ---